munabedan/iceberg/site/README.md

 ## Release process

 Deploying the docs is a two step process:
- 1. Release a new version by copying the current nightly directory to a new version directory in the `docs` branch.
+ 1. Release a new version by copying the current `/docs` directory to a new version directory in the `docs` branch and a new javadoc build in the `javadoc` branch.
     ```
     make release ICEBERG_VERSION=${ICEBERG_VERSION}
     ```
- 1. Push the generated site to `asf-site`.
+ 1. Build and push the generated site to `asf-site`.
     ```
     make deploy
     ```